Here's where things stand in remaining House and Senate races

 What's left

 Georgia: Incumbent Raphael Warnock (D) and Republican challenger Herschel Walker (R) are headed to a Dec.
 6 runoff because neither surpassed 50% on the ballot.
-There is now 99% in in that race, and Warnock missed the threshold by just under 23,000 votes.
-There were more than 3.9 million total votes cast.
+Warnock missed the threshold by just under 23,000 votes.

 Loading...